MarvelousWiz/vizique_docs/Terms of Use.md

 - Always consult a qualified healthcare professional or certified trainer before starting any new exercise or nutrition program.

 - The workout sets, repetitions, or suggestions displayed in the app are for reference only and should be adjusted based on your own comfort level and physical ability.

+- Note: Vizique’s current analysis model is optimized using male physiology data.
+While the app can be used by anyone, accuracy for female users may vary.

 - By using the app, you acknowledge that you are responsible for ensuring that any physical activity you perform is safe and appropriate for you.